 Medication Safety

-Cooper University Health Care is committed to ensuring the “seven rights” of safe medication administration – right patient, right drug, right dose, right time, right route, right reason and right documentation.
-This commitment, combined with leadership support, has led Cooper to adopt new prescribing and medication administration technologies that assist in reducing in medication errors.
+Cooper University Health Care is committed to the “seven rights” of safe medication administration – right patient, right drug, right dose, right time, right route, right reason and right documentation.

 What we are doing to ensure medication safety

-- Computerized Physician Order Entry System: Our computerized physician order entry system, or CPOE, enables physicians, physician assistants and nurse practitioners to enter orders for medications or diagnostic tests into a computer instead of using any kind of handwritten form.
-Computerized orders are easier to read than handwriting, reducing the risk of misinterpretation.
-The system software can also deliver tips, reminders, best practices and automatic alerts about potentially harmful drug interactions or allergies.
+- Computerized Physician Order Entry System: Orders for medications or diagnostic tests are entered into a computer instead of using any kind of handwritten form.
+The system software also delivers tips, reminders, best practices and automatic alerts about potentially harmful drug interactions or allergies.

-- Bar Coding: Cooper’s eMAR (electronic medication administration record) system is an integrated software system that combines wireless technology with a hand-held bar code scanner.
-The system works like bar-code scanner systems in retail outlets and groceries stories.
-However, instead of products, patient medication doses are bar-coded and tracked as the medication travels back and forth among the pharmacy, nurses, physicians and patients.
+- Bar Coding: The system works like bar-code scanner systems in retail stores.
+However, instead of products, patient medication doses are bar-coded and tracked as the medication travels back and forth among the pharmacy, nurses, physicians, and patients.

-- Smart Pumps: Intravenous medications are given through “smart pumps” to ensure that the correct dose is administered to the patient at the correct rate.
-Smart pumps have alerts that notify the nurse if the medication is being given too fast or too slow, or at the wrong concentration.
+- Smart Pumps: Intravenous medications are delivered through “smart pumps” to ensure that the correct dose is administered to the patient at the correct rate.

 What you can do to help ensure medication safety

-- Ensure that all of your health care providers know about everything that you are taking, including prescription medicines, over-the-counter medicines and dietary supplements, such as vitamins and herbs.
+- Ensure that all of your health care providers know about every medication that you are taking, including prescription medicines, over-the-counter medicines and dietary supplements, such as vitamins and herbs.

 - Notify your doctors and nurses about any medication allergies or side effects you have experienced with medications.